RMPL Price Up 35.4% This Week (RMPL)

-RMPL (CURRENCY:RMPL) traded up 3.9% against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on December 29th.
-RMPL has a market capitalization of $573,221.62 and approximately $232.00 worth of RMPL was traded on exchanges in the last day.
-During the last seven days, RMPL has traded 35.4% higher against the U.S. dollar.
-One RMPL token can currently be bought for $0.76 or 0.00002712 BTC on popular exchanges.
+RMPL (CURRENCY:RMPL) traded 3.9% higher against the dollar during the one day period ending at 0:00 AM Eastern on December 29th.
+RMPL has a total market cap of $573,221.62 and $232.00 worth of RMPL was traded on exchanges in the last 24 hours.
+Over the last seven days, RMPL has traded 35.4% higher against the dollar.
+One RMPL token can now be purchased for about $0.76 or 0.00002712 BTC on popular exchanges.

 - Polkadot (DOT) traded up 16.4% against the dollar and now trades at $7.38 or 0.00026407 BTC.